 1).
 Kielder Water & Forest Park Lakeside Way – On this stunning, waterside route, you can walk along the *27 miles of shoreline around Kielder reservoir and past open-air art pieces and nature-hides where ospreys, red squirrels and other wildlife are spotted regularly.
 Kielder Dam and Kielder Castle are also en-route, and you can do as much or as little of the route as you choose as its circular nature makes it extremely easy to navigate.
 Many walkers choose to stick to either the north shore or the south shore, and some routes even incorporate the Osprey ferry along the way.

 Getting here - Parking is available at Tower Knowe Visitor Centre, Kielder Waterside and other spots.

-Now, take a walk on the wild side in Northumberland and enjoy National Walking Month.
-Please be sure to check any chosen route before you go and make sure you have the appropriate clothing and footwear for the conditions.
+Now, take a walk on the wild side in Northumberland and please be sure to check any chosen route before you go and make sure you have the appropriate clothing and footwear for the conditions.